 “A Parker ultra-pure water generation system eliminates downtime and the need to ship water from shore ... there is no requirement for expensive ion exchange media change outs, keeping OPEX costs to a minimum”.

-Amir Giti, sales and marketing manager, Parker Hannifin Water Purification Division.
+Amir Giti, sales and marketing manager, Parker Hannifin Bioscience and Water Filtration Division.

-This post was contributed by Amir Giti, sales and marketing manager, Parker Hannifin Water Purification Division.
+This post was contributed by Amir Giti, sales and marketing manager, Parker Hannifin Bioscience and Water Filtration Division.